-When a student has been suspended for 11 to 20 school days, he or she is entitled to a formal hearing.
+When a student has been suspended for 11 to 20 schooldays, they are entitled to a formal hearing.

-The hearing will be held within three school days of notification of suspension.
+• The hearing will be held within three school days of notification of suspension.

-- The parent/guardian will be notified of the date, time, and place of the hearing. - The hearing officer will be appointed by the superintendent/designee. - Written allegations and information are collected and will be provided to the student and the parent/guardian. - The student will have a chance to present a defense to the allegations and may be represented by an attorney at his or her own expense. - The student will be allowed to present witnesses, if relevant to the allegations. - The parent/guardian may waive the right to the formal hearing. - The parent/guardian will receive the decision of the hearing officer within five school days in writing.
+- The parent/guardian will be notified of the date, time, and place of the hearing. - The hearing officer will be appointed by the superintendent/designee. - Written allegations and information are collected and willbe provided to the student and the parent/guardian. - The student will have a chance to present a defense to the allegations and may be represented by an attorneyat their own expense. - The student will be allowed to present witnesses, if relevant to the allegations. - The parent/guardian may waive the right to the formal hearing. - The parent/guardian will receive the decision of the hearing officer within five school days in writing.